johantre/msword-properties-generator/README.md

 This repo will facilitate in generating a MSWord document and update its Custom properties and generate an accompanying .pdf.
 The user can provide a Dropbox, Google Drive or MS OneDrive link to a signature image to include in the document.
-- MSWord template document (containing Custom properties).
-- Link to signature image

-Either 2 types of information that will be consumed to insert in the document;
+2 types of information needed to insert in the template document;
-  - Customer information in two ways:
+  - Customer information in either two ways:
-    - By means of an MSExcel workbook containing the Customer Custom Properties ([OffersCustomer.xlsx](res%2FOffersCustomer.xlsx)).
+    - MSExcel workbook containing the Customer Custom Properties ([OffersCustomer.xlsx](res%2FOffersCustomer.xlsx)).
      Multiple Customers are possible.
 For each Customer an MSWord and pdf pair will be generated and send to you.
-    - By means of filling out a GitHub Actions form.<br>
+    - Filling out a GitHub Actions form.
   - Provider information:
-    - By means of filling out a GitHub Actions form.<br>
+    - Filling out a GitHub Actions form.<br>
     That information will be encrypted and stored in this repo for you to later use again.<br>

-At the moment of writing, depending of your choice, the above actions will result in:
+At the moment of writing, depending of your choice, after the above actions this will result in:
 - Sending a mail to the provided mail of the provider with the generated documents
 - Uploading the documents to the Dropbox of the owner of this repository.
 - Customer data will not be stored.
-- Provider data will be stored in this Repo, encrypted to protect your privacy.
+- Provider data *will* be stored in this Repo, encrypted to protect your privacy.

 ## Resources
 [offers_provider.db](res/offers_provider.db) All Providers are stored and encrypted in here with their hashed mail as key. \